OFFICE: 248.471.3110

 This can be frustrating for a home owner and also wastes water.

 To solve this problem, some homes have a built in re-circulation system which circulates hot water through the hot water pipes and back to the water heater.
 With a re-circulation system, you have hot water instantly when you open a faucet.
-If you are interested in a re-circulation system, Hartford & Ratliff Co., Inc. can help.
+If you do not have a system recirculation line installed, there are many options that can be installed into an existing system to alleviate this problem.
+Call us today for options.

 Explain the new F.V.I.R technology for gas water heaters